jyanqa/bsita/README.md

 - Clustering: Using K-means and Hierarchical Agglomerative Cluster methods.
 - Topic Modeling: Extracing top 3 and 8 topics of the reviews, listin representiative of each topics and visualizing them using pyLDAvis library.
 - Summarization: summary reviews to a consise and meaningful paragrahp of 50 words.
-`lease run the code again to see all visualizations and comments of each tasks.`
 ## Author
 [Quynh-Anh Ng](https://github.com/jyanqa)